kube-vip/website/content/docs/usage/k3s.md

 title: "K3s"
 weight: 34
 description: >
-  This is the index.
+  kube-vip usage on K3s.
 ---

-`kube-vip` works on [K3s environments](https://k3s.io/) similar to most others with the exception of how it gets deployed.
-Because K3s is able to bootstrap a single server (control plane node) without the availability of the load balancer fronting it, `kube-vip` can be installed as a DaemonSet.
+kube-vip works on [K3s environments](https://k3s.io/) similar to most others with the exception of how it gets deployed.
+Because K3s is able to bootstrap a single server (control plane node) without the availability of the load balancer fronting it, kube-vip can be installed as a DaemonSet.

 ## Prerequisites (on Equinix Metal)